Dry Ice Pack Guide: How Long Will Dry Ice Keep Meat Frozen?

 2) Wrap the Meat

-Although you will probably be using refrigerated transportation for transporting your frozen meat, using an insulated cooler will maximize the efficiency of dry ice packs.
+Although you will probably be using refrigerated transportation for transporting frozen meat, insulated coolers will maximize the efficiency of dry ice packs.
 These coolers will also maintain a consistent temperature, preventing heat from entering or escaping.

-When packing the meat in a cooler, place a layer of dry ice on top of the meat, as cold air sinks at the bottom.
+When packing the meat in a cooler, place a layer of dry ice on top of the meat since cold air sinks at the bottom.

-Regularly monitor the temperature of the meat to ensure that everything is completely frozen.
-If the temperature starts to rise (more than 40°F), make sure to add more dry ice packs or take other measures to maintain the low temperature.
+Don't forget to regularly monitor the temperature of the meat to ensure that everything is completely frozen.
+If the temperature starts to rise to more than 40°F, it's time to add more dry ice packs or take other measures to maintain the low temperature.

 How Long Will Dry Ice Keep Meat Frozen?